KxSystems/docs/docs/about/sg/characters.md

 ## Hyphens and dashes

-Hyphenate **adjectival phrases**, e.g. _real-time systems respond in real time_.
+Hyphenate **adjectival phrases**, e.g. _real-time systems do things in real time_.

 Use **spaced endashes** for parenthetical remarks – such as this one – but never hyphens or unspaced emdashes.
 (The longer emdash—like this—is the more common style in American typography.)

 ## Ampersands

 Use sparingly, not simply as a synonym for _and_, but to mark an association closer than conjunction.

-Thus, _Kernigan & Ritchie_, and _Proctor & Gamble_, but _authentication and access control_.
+Thus, _Kernigan & Ritchie_ and _Proctor & Gamble_, but _authentication and access control_.

 **Exception** Where an ampersand is part of a label on a UI control, reproduce it faithfully.